ThePoShWolf/Modrify/README.md

 Modrify is a PowerShell module with the goals of:

-- Providing the same or similar features as whats available using Pascal in xEdit
 - Make mod reading, editing, overriding (etc) easily accessible at the commandline
-- Expose Mutagen's functionality in PowerShell
+- Expose [Mutagen](https://github.com/Mutagen-Modding/Mutagen)'s functionality in PowerShell
+- Providing the same or similar features as whats available using Pascal in [xEdit](https://github.com/TES5Edit/TES5Edit)
-- Create patcher scripts, similar in results to Synthesis, but in PowerShell
+- Create patcher scripts, similar in results to [Synthesis](https://github.com/Mutagen-Modding/Synthesis), but in PowerShell

-This is not intended to compete with or slight xEdit or Synthesis.
+This is not intended to compete with or slight [xEdit](https://github.com/TES5Edit/TES5Edit) or [Synthesis](https://github.com/Mutagen-Modding/Synthesis).
 This is written purely out of my desire to work in PowerShell.

 I started this module after stumbling across the [Mutagen](https://github.com/Mutagen-Modding/Mutagen) .NET library.
 I have a strong preference for PowerShell over Pascal, so I was very excited to finally have a way to script Bethesda mods with PowerShell.
 My professional interests tend to bleed over into my personal interests, so of course I enjoy automation in the Bethesda games that I play.